Eddie Kaye Thomas: Career

 From 2001 to 2002, Thomas starred in the television series Off Centre with John Cho.
 He returned to the small screen in the sitcom 'Til Death for the first two seasons (2006 and 2007).
 His character was removed from the show for budget reasons but still appeared in season 3.
 Due to the writers' strike a few season 2 episodes were shown starting Wednesday, October 8, 2008.
 He has also appeared in the CSI: Crime Scene Investigation episode "No More Bets".

 Thomas appeared in commercials for Blockbuster Video, Snickers and Nike.
 He also appeared in 311's music video for "Flowing".

 He has continued to do stage work, appearing off Broadway in 2006, and has voiced Barry Robinson on American Dad! since 2005.

 From 2010 to 2011, he appeared as David Kaplan in HBO comedy-drama television series How to Make It in America.

 In 2014, he appeared as Mark in DirecTV's First Original Comedy Things You Shouldn't Say Past Midnight.

 In the same year, Thomas was a member of the principal cast of the TV series Scorpion on CBS as Harvard trained psychiatrist and genius behaviourist, Dr. Tobias M Curtis.
 The series was cancelled after completing four seasons (93 episodes) in May 2018.
 In 2018, he joined the cast of thriller film Shattered Memories, also known by the name Last Night.

-In 2020, he reunited with his American Pie costars Alyson Hannigan and Jason Biggs in the Fox sitcom Outmatched.
+In 2020, he reunited with his American Pie co-stars Alyson Hannigan and Jason Biggs in the Fox sitcom Outmatched.